SPECFEM/specfem3d_globe/utils/Visualization/VTK_ParaView/readme.txt

   4. visualizing in Paraview.
 After loading in the .vtu file, you can generate the source- receiver cross-section using the normals given by global_slice_number.pl

   Yes, it is a pretty painful process.
-You can certainly streamline them using a master bash script.
+You can certainly streamline them using a main bash script.
 To make life easier, you can use VTK scripts instead of Paraview in step 4.

   Good luck!